In Snapchat’s years it went from a concept in dorm rooms of Stanford to a multi billion dollar company on the stock exchange.

 23. Snapchat was downloaded over 75 million times in 2019 alone

-Got any more fun Snapchat facts for 2019 that will wow?
+Got any more fun Snapchat facts that will wow?
 If so, leave the feedback below and we’ll be happy to add it to this list!